andrew-bedford/coqatoo/README.md

 It can also be used to generate a tree representation of the proof's structure.
 <div style="text-align:center"><img src="https://i.imgur.com/3vwBaw0.png" width="50%" /></div>

-Coqatoo was primarily designed for educational purposes.
-That is, to help Coq newcomers better understand Coq proofs and how they relate to classical proofs.

 ## Usage
 ```